 Back injuries: Since a tire blowout accident occurs suddenly and without warning, back injuries are common.

 Lacerations: Lacerations to your face, hands and torso may occur if a tire blowout accident causes a vehicle to roll overor collide with other vehicles or a fixed object.

 Firestone Tire Recall of 2000: The Second Largest Tire Recall in the U.S.

-The infamous Firestone tire recall of 2000 may have taken place years ago, but its memory continues to thrive as Bridgestone Corp., the manufacturer of Firestone tires is taking some heat from Congress.
-Millions of the tires, many used on Ford vehicles, were recalled in August 2000 when complaints, some fatal, poured into the National Highway Traffic Safety Administration (NHTSA).
+The memory of the infamous Firestone tire recall of 2000 continues to thrive as Bridgestone Corp., the manufacturer of Firestone tires is taking heat from Congress.
+Millions of the tires, many on Ford vehicles, were recalled in August 2000.
+The recall came when complaints, some fatal, poured into the National Highway Traffic Safety Administration (NHTSA).
 Frustrated consumers, injury-inducing blowouts and thousands of complaints resulted in class action lawsuits against the tire manufacturers.
 The poorly designed and manufactured Firestone tires resulted in as many as 63 fatalities that were reported by the NHTSA.
-By the end of August, Ford reported that it was aware of problems with the tires as early as two years prior to the recall.
+By the end of August, Ford admitted that it was aware of problems with the tires as early as two years prior to the recall.

 Though Firestone, Bridgestone, and Ford continue to face criticism regarding the massive tire recall of 2000, other companies have shared similar complaints throughout their own tire tread failure and subsequent recalls.
 Cooper Tire and Rubber Company is another tire manufacturer that has experienced the plague of defective design and corner-cutting manufacturing that often results in injuries and recalls.

-According to AAA, advanced or unusual tread wear is just one sign that your tires may not be able to experience proper traction, especially during more dangerous weather and road conditions.
+According to AAA, advanced or unusual tread wear is just one sign that your tires may not be able to experience proper traction.
+This is especially true during more dangerous weather and road conditions.